Members login here

 Transport and communications

 The west part of the region has good connections to other regions to the north, west and the south, where the M25, M1, A1M and M11 motorways provide excellent links to other parts of the country.
 The south part of East of England is within the pull of London with a great proportion of the workforce commuting to the capital.
-The region is strategically placed for Europe and has excellent port (Harwich, Felixstowe, Ipswich, Great Yarmouth) and airport (Luton, Stansted, Norwich) infrastructure.
-Felixstowe is the UK's fastest growing port and Stansted is the UK's fourth busiest and fastest growing airport.
+The region is strategically placed for Europe and has excellent port (Harwich, Felixstowe, Ipswich, Great Yarmouth) and airport (Luton, Stansted, Norwich, Southend on Sea) infrastructure.
+The region’s sea ports provide nearly half of UK container traffic capacity which is expected to grow with expansions at Felixstowe, Harwich and London Gateway.
+Stansted is the UK's third busiest airport and currently serving around 19 million passengers a year.

 Economic Structure

 The East of England has a diverse economy.
-In the region, financial intermediation, agriculture, wholesale and retail trade, transport and communication, real estate, renting and business activities and construction are amongst the sectors that have a larger than average contribution to the regional GDP.
+In the region, financial intermediation, agriculture, wholesale and retail trade, transport and communication, real estate, renting and business activities and construction are amongst the sectors that have a larger than average contribution to the regional GVA.
 On the other hand, manufacture, hotels and restaurants contribute comparatively less.
-The GDP per head was £13,438 (1999).
-The region ranks third when compared with other UK regions.
+The GVA per head was £ 18.591 (2009).
+The region ranks fourth when compared with other English regions.

-In the UK, East of England has one of the highest employment rates at 73.8% (1999-00).
-The region exhibits one of the lowest unemployment rates in the UK (3.7% in June 2001).
+In the UK, East of England has one of the highest employment rates at 70.5% (2010).
+The region exhibits one of the lowest unemployment rates in the UK at 6.8% in (2010).
 However, on sub-regional level there are differences amongst counties.
-In the East of England, unemployment is highest amongst the 16 to 24 year olds (9.5%) and lowest amongst the 35 to 49 year olds (2.8%).
+In the East of England, unemployment is highest amongst the 16 to 24 year olds at 13,9% (2008) and lowest amongst the 35 to 49 year olds at 3.3% (2008) .

 Manufacturing is relatively concentrated in Bedfordshire and Cambridgeshire.
 In Bedfordshire it is seen in mainly metal goods and engineering, with great importance of the automotive industry.